benbrown/starterkit/readme.md

 ## Useful Commands

-`grunt` - run all tasks for development environment
+`grunt` - run all tasks for development environment.

 `grunt prod` - run all tasks for a production environment